Exaii2/blender-creature-limb-drawer/README.md

 ![X-Ray](https://user-images.githubusercontent.com/18192380/226145461-75447a42-63ff-4c66-8cdd-36820798ae5c.png)

-Image 2: X-Ray can help finding editing the vertices, while the style GeoNodes are active.
+Image 2: X-Ray helps while editing the vertices with the active GeoNodes-modifier.

 Extrude single verts to create spikes or fingers.
 Extrude them once more to make the previous edge into a non-tip limb and create a new finger segment with the extruded vertice.